ingresse/aphrodite-react/README.md

 # Aphrodite React
 ### React UI Library from ingresse.com

-A front-end library with Ingresse's styles, using `React` 16.
+A front-end library with Ingresse's styles, using `React` 16, based on [Emotion](https://emotion.sh).

 ---